FadedCantCode/Fabrica-STAR/CONTRIBUTING.md

 Use `npm run dev -- scan` to run the CLI directly from source via `tsx`, without building first.

+This runs the STAR CLI directly without publishing/installing the package.

 ## Adding a config or source rule